D3vUserName/Universal-Discord-Bot-Scripts/README.md

 A collection of reusable and modular Discord bot scripts written in Python.
 This repository is designed to help developers quickly build, customize, and extend Discord bots by providing ready-to-use components, utilities, and examples that follow clean and scalable coding practices.

 > 📌 Note: All scripts in this repository are written in Polish.
+> 📌 Note: The repo is constantly updated.

 ## ✨ Features